hyperledger/fabric-sdk-java/README.md

 need to build the Fabric and Fabric-ca described below.
 The provided docker-compose.yaml for the integration tests should pull alpha2 images from Docker hub.

+Later versions of the SDK are NOT guaranteed to work with v1.0.0-Alpha2

 <p &nbsp; />
 <p &nbsp; />